Blogs/Quality Assurance Testing

 Test-Driven Development (TDD)

-Adopting TDD encourages developers to create tests before writing the corresponding code.
+Adopting TDD shifts quality left in the development cycle, ensuring every feature is validated before integration.
+This reduces regression risk and strengthens release confidence.
 This approach clarifies requirements and promotes a focus on quality from the start.
 Integrating TDD into your CI/CD pipeline ensures that new code is always accompanied by tests, reducing the risk of introducing bugs.

 3. Continuous Monitoring and Feedback